yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 #### Standard deviations
 The standard deviation is a dependent variable of how widely or narrowly dispersed scores are for a particular dataset.
 Under general normality assumptions, 95 percent of the scores are within two standard deviations of the mean.
 For example, if the average score of a dataset is 500 and the standard deviation is 100, it means that 95 percent of the scores in this dataset fall between 300 and 700.
 The standard deviation is the square root of the variance.

+In the IDE, you may obtain standard deviations as one of your two choices for “Statistics Options” in the Edit Reports step.

 #### Percentiles
 This statistic shows the threshold (or cutpoint) score for the following:

--	10th percentile—the bottom 10 percent of students
+-	10th percentile – the bottom 10 percent of students
--	25th percentile—the bottom quarter of students
+-	25th percentile – the bottom quarter of students
--	50th percentile—the median (half the students scored below the cutpoint and half scored above it)
+-	50th percentile – the median (half the students scored below the cutpoint and half scored above it)
--	75th percentile—the top quarter of students
+-	75th percentile – the top quarter of students
--	90th percentile—the top 10 percent of students
+-	90th percentile – the top 10 percent of students

 ### Cross-tabulations
 Cross-tabulation is a method of combining separate variables into a single table.
 Normally, each variable has its own table.
 If you have selected two or three variables (not counting *All cases*) and when you go to the *Edit Reports* step, you will automatically get one table for each variable (including one for *All cases*); at the end of that list, you will get one cross-tabulation for the two or three variables selected.

 If you have chosen four or more variables (not counting *All cases*), you will get tables for each variable, but you won’t get the cross-tabulation.
 Be advised that if you go back to add another variable without subtracting one to keep the total under four, you will lose any edits you might have made to the cross-tabulation.